This Flip Ships review was made after playing the game six times.

 You’ll win the game if you destroy the Mothership and all enemy ships.
 You’ll lose if the city’s health meter reaches zero or if the Mothership survives the Final Assault.

-- The theme comes through well in this game.
+- Flip Ships’ theme comes through well.
 The artwork definitely helps, but it’s really the ships flying through the air and the enemies rushing in that make it work.

 - It’s very satisfying flicking your ships and hitting the enemies.
 Oh, and it’s a pretty great feeling when you make it into the Mothership.

 - It’s really cool that each player gets his or her own set of ships with unique powers.